Carrier air wing: Origins

 Shangri-La is known to have had her Lightning Bolt on the flight deck forward and aft replaced by her air group identification letter "Z", as the slight remaining Lightning Bolt can be seen painted on the deck beneath the Z on the victory photos of the carrier.

 Due to the ongoing combat and the end of the war, a mix of identification codes was used in late 1945.
 Starting in late 1946, the letters identified the carrier air group, and not the carrier.
 The use of single letters was discontinued in 1957.

 On 15 November 1946, to correct the results of demobilization which had left squadron numbers all out of sequence, sweeping changes were made in air unit designations.
 Carrier Air Groups of four types were designated according to their assigned ship, as CVBG for Battle Carrier, CVG for Attack Carrier, CVLG for Light Carrier and CVEG for Escort Carrier.
 Two years later, on 1 September 1948, all carrier air groups became CVG regardless of their carrier affiliation.

 On 20 December 1963, Carrier Air Groups were retitled Wings, and the acronym CVG became CVW.
 Replacement Air Groups, which were set up in 1958, became Combat Readiness Air Groups on 1 April 1963.
 Often known by the short titles RAG and CRAG in the respective periods, their designation throughout was RCVG.
 When Groups became Wings, CRAG became CRAW and RCVG became RCVW.

 From 1960 to 1974, the U.S. Navy also operated Carrier Anti-Submarine Air Groups (CVSG).
 These typically consisted of two fixed-wing anti-submarine squadrons (VS), a helicopter anti-submarine squadron (HS), and two smaller squadrons or squadron detachments of 3–4 aircraft for airborne early warning (VAW) and self-defense (VA, VMA, VSF, VF).

 Carrier Air Group/Carrier Air Wing Commander

-Initially and during WWII, the commander of the air group (known as the "CAG") was the most senior officer of the embarked squadrons and was expected to personally lead all major strike operations, co-ordinating the attacks of the carrier's fighter, bomber, and torpedo planes in combat.
-The CAG was a department head of the ship reporting to the carrier's commanding officer.
+The position of Carrier Air Group Commander was officially established in 1938.
+The CAG was expected to personally lead all major strike operations, co-ordinating the attacks of the carrier's fighter, bomber, and torpedo planes in combat.